-A journal or book that was been directly published in open access.
+A journal or book that has been directly disseminated in open access.
 These books and journals have varied business models such as public subsidies, payments by authors' institutions (see APCs), financial contributions from academic societies or university libraries and so forth.
-Find out more about the Directory of Open Access Journals (DOAJ) and the Directory of Open Access Books (DOAB).
+Find out more about the VDirectory of Open Access Journals (DOAJ) and the VDirectory of Open Access Books (DOAB).